TillF/WASA-SED/docs/index.md

 *sedimentation*: Sediment deposition rate in the sub-basin's reservoir \[ton/timestep] <br>
 *cum\_sedimentation*: Cumulative sediment deposition in the sub-basin's reservoir since dam construction \[ton]

-Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the Map-ID 60 has a sediment inflow discharge of 78,555.180 ton/timestep, a sediment outflow discharge of 1,799.437 ton/timestep, a sediment deposition rate of 76,755.743 ton/timestep and a cumulative sediment deposition of 76,755.743 ton/timestep.
-Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _sedbal.out``` referred to sub-basin with Map-ID 60).
+Example: After each time step, e.g. after one day, the reservoir of the sub-basin with the ID 60 has a sediment inflow discharge of 78,555.180 ton/timestep, a sediment outflow discharge of 1,799.437 ton/timestep, a sediment deposition rate of 76,755.743 ton/timestep and a cumulative sediment deposition of 76,755.743 ton/timestep.
+Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60 _sedbal.out``` referred to sub-basin with ID 60).

-**7)** ```res_”Map-ID”_longitudinal.out```
+**7)** ```res_”ID”_longitudinal.out```

 ```
 Subbasin-ID, year, day, hour, nbr. sections, minelev_sec(m)